 The other risk with downtime is that Star Wars: Rise of the Resistance will have problems towards the end of the night and simply not reopen.
 A breakdown earlier in the day is one thing–you can always come back later.
 If it’s the last hour of operations, there are no second chances, unless you have another day at Disney’s Hollywood Studios.
 As such, assess your “risk tolerance,” how important Star Wars: Rise of the Resistance is to you, and plan accordingly.

-That wraps up our revised strategy guide for riding Star Wars: Rise of the Resistance as of Spring 2023.
+That wraps up our revised strategy guide for riding Star Wars: Rise of the Resistance.
 We’ll keep you updated with what you need to know for doing Star Wars: Rise of the Resistance.

 As far as current info goes, that’s it.
 What follows is ‘legacy’ info about the now-defunct virtual queue, preserved for posterity–and just in case it returns…